 - 1. The study recommends that management of the hospital should maintain credibility in the implementation of the various leadership practices to enhance staff performance.
 These may include ensuring system updates in measuring effectiveness of their leadership behaviours shown. - 2.
-Since it was found that transformational leadership cause a weak change in employee performance, it is recommended that management of Atibie Government Hospital intensify the implementation and practices of transformational leadership to cause a high positive change in employee performance at the hospital. - department should conduct periodic research into the leadership needs of employees of the hospital.
+Since it was found that transformational leadership cause a weak change in employee performance, it is recommended that management of Atibie Government Hospital intensify the implementation and practices of transformational leadership to cause a high positive change in employee performance at the hospital. - 3.
+The study further recommends that management through its research department should conduct periodic research into the leadership needs of employees of the hospital.
 This will help management of the hospital to be always abreast with the issues for leadership.
 Through that, specific programmes could be introduced to suit leadership needs of staff at any point in time.
 Once those needs are met, performance among staff of the hospital will be increased.